Just got a gun…or thinking about getting one soon?

 Well, thanks to technology…Chris Sajnog (sigh-nog) has created the closest thing to learning how to shoot like a SEAL…without enlisting or spending an arm and a leg.

-I’m still working my way through his course and it’s great how he emphasizes things you tend to forget…like focusing on the front sight.
+I’m worked my way through and it’s great how he emphasizes things you tend to forget…like focusing on the front sight.
 And also mind/body mechanics that top atheletes (and elite units) use to perform at their best.
 Plus super high production value and awesome downloadables.

 5. ConcealedCarry.com Courses